Young journalists from the United States, Canada, Germany can apply for this fellowship.

 The International Center for Journalists (ICFJ) seeks applications for the Arthur F. Burns Fellowship, an exchange program that gives media professionals from the United States, Canada and Germany an opportunity to report from and travel in each other's countries.

-The purpose of the program is to increase public knowledge and understanding about the two countries through mass media.
+The purpose of the program is to increase public understanding of the two countries through mass media.
 Successful applicants will report for their home and host news organizations from across the Atlantic.
-The next fellowship will run from July 24 to Sept.
+The next fellowship will run from July 27 to Sept.
 30.

 Applicants must be print, online or broadcast journalists between 21 and 40 years old.
 German language proficiency is not required, but it is encouraged.
 Selected fellows not fluent in German will spend the first two weeks of the fellowship in intensive German language classes.